Online Vs. Traditional College: What’s right for you?

 Online college comes with a lot of positive factors.
 For starters, your coursework will be scheduled on a more organized matter.
 Allow me to elaborate.
 Most classes (regardless of whether it’s online or traditional) follow a planned-out syllabus.

-More than preferred, professors in traditional college change the syllabus around due to snow days, personal agendas, holidays, etc. If you take online classes, these unstoppable circumstances tend to have little to no effect on your syllabus.
+More than preferred, professors in traditional colleges change the syllabus around due to snow days, personal agendas, holidays, etc. If you take online classes, these unstoppable circumstances tend to have little to no effect on your syllabus.
 Therefore, your syllabus might be more structured in an online environment than in a traditional one.

 Okay, now let’s talk about one (if not the most) important factor when considering a higher education: MONEY